 The water supply system draws fresh water from the Great Lakes system which is naturally available with Lake Huron to the north, the Detroit River to the south and Lake St. Clair to the east.
-GLWA’s water network consists of 790 miles of transmission lines in the service area.
-GLWA’s five water treatment plants pump 650 million to 1.3 billion gallons of water per day.
+Great Lakes Water Authority's water network consists of 790 miles of transmission lines in the service area.
+Great Lakes Water Authority's five water treatment plants pump 650 million to 1.3 billion gallons of water per day.
 Does Farmington Hills add fluoride to their water?
-Yes, fluoride (A known neurotoxin) is also added to the water to prevent tooth decay.
+Yes, fluoride is also added to the water to prevent tooth decay.
 Is Farmington Hills' water safe to drink?

 Source: City of Farmington Hills, MI